Abizern/abizern-dev-hugo/content/about.md

 draft = false
 +++

 I am a freelance and iOS and macOS developer based in London.
+Currently, I'm a Senior iOS Developer for the Lloyds Banking Group.

 You can find me online at various places with the username of `abizern`.

 I strive to write modern and maintainable code.
 Primarily I work in Swift, having moved on from Objective-C, but I've also played around with Ruby, Python, Haskell, and Common Lisp.